waterbug/pangalactic.core/NOTES_FOR_DEVELOPERS.md

 ### Process for Building Windows Desktop App Releases / Installers

-1. Bump version for all packages:
+1. Bump version for all packages (pangalactic.core, pangalactic.node, pangalactic.vger, any application-level packages):

-   * pangalactic.core
-   * pangalactic.node
-   * pangalactic.vger
-   * any application-level packages

    * Edit the `sedscr` sed script to increment the version string
    * Run the `bump_version.sh` shell script (which runs the sed script)
    * git commit
    * git push

-2. Build all conda packages
+2. Build all conda packages:

    * Remove all __pycache__ directories inside packages: